danielcsw/Simple-Chess-opening-analyzer/README.md

 ## User stories

-- *As a user, I want to be able to add an "opening name" to "opening opponent played"*
+- *As a user, I want to be able to add Games to the list of Games played."*
-- *As a user, I want to be able to add an "opening name" to "opening I played"*
+- *As a user, I want to be able to see how many Games I have played.*
-- *As a user, I want to be able to view the list of "opening names" in the openings played*
+- *As a user, I want to be able to input what color I played, what openings I played, what the opponent played, and result."*
-- *As a user, I want to be able to mark an "opening opponent played" as "won" or "lost"*
+- *As a user, I want to be able to view the all the Games that I have played so far.*
-- *As a user, I want to be able to remove an "opening name" in openings played*
+- *As a user, I want to be able to remove a Game from the list."*
-- *As a user, I want to be able to see the number of openings won and lost *
+- *As a user, I want to be able to view my overall win rate.*
-- *As a user, I want to see statistics on how many openings I faced, how many I played against each, and their win rate.*
+- *As a user, I want to see my win rate with a specific opening.*